Police release details of Breonna Taylor investigation

-LOUISVILLE, Ky. — Louisville police released details Wednesday of its investigation into the shooting death of Breonna Taylor, a case that has sparked nationwide protests.
+"We think the public is going to understand even more so why we're so frustrated with how this investigation went down and why there was no criminal accountability," he said by phone.

+As for the investigative accounts regarding Taylor and Glover, he said: "You don't see anything in these files that denotes any sort of connection between the two of them for the vast majority of February and March.
+So it still begs the question, what made them decide ... to go hit this (Taylor's) house."

-Mayor Greg Fischer said it was important to release the investigative files as quickly as possible, after making "necessary redactions."
+Louisville Mayor Greg Fischer said it was important to release the police investigation files as quickly as possible, after making "necessary redactions."
 Much of the information in the files was included in records from the grand jury proceedings released last week, he said.

-"I urge all to be sensitive that these files contain information and images that are traumatic and painful," Louisville Mayor Greg Fischer said in a release.
+"I urge all to be sensitive that these files contain information and images that are traumatic and painful," Fischer said in a release.

-The files include investigative letters, interview transcripts, officers' body camera videos, audio and video files of interviews, crime scene unit reports and search warrants.
+The files included investigative letters, interview transcripts, officers' body camera videos, audio and video files of interviews, crime scene unit reports and search warrants.

 Some items were redacted, blurred or withheld for privacy or legal reasons.
 Photos and videos of Taylor were "blurred out of respect," police said.
 Audio of personal conversations that officers had while their body cameras were activated were redacted.
 Those conversations "had nothing to do with the scene or case," police said.

-Taylor was shot and killed in her Louisville home by police who were executing a narcotics warrant on March 13.
-Details of the chaos and confusion during the raid that resulted in the 26-year-old Black woman's death were revealed in 15 hours of audio recordings released Friday.
-They contained testimony and recorded interviews presented last month to the Kentucky grand jury that decided not to charge any Louisville police officers for killing Taylor.
+Details of the chaos and confusion during the raid that resulted in Taylor's death were revealed in 15 hours of audio recordings released recently.
+They contained testimony and recorded interviews presented last month to the Kentucky grand jury that decided not to charge any Louisville police officers in Taylor's killing.

-Taylor's name came up in the drug case at least in part because she had posted bail a few times from 2017 to January 2020 for sometime boyfriend Jamarcus Glover and another defendant, Darreal Forest, in amounts that went as high as $5,000, according to police files released Wednesday.
+Taylor's name came up in a drug case at least in part because she had posted bail a few times from 2017 to January 2020 for Glover and another defendant, Darreal Forest, in amounts that went as high as $5,000, according to police files released Wednesday.

+Officer Brett Hankison, who has since been fired, was the only officer indicted by the grand jury, which charged him with wanton endangerment for shooting into another home with people inside.
+He has pleaded not guilty.

+On Wednesday evening, Taylor's killing figured into a sharp campaign debate exchange between President Donald Trump's vice president, Mike Pence, and Kamala Harris, Democrat nominee Joe Biden's running mate.
+Harris condemned the killings of Taylor, and also George Floyd in Minnesota, and spoke about protests against racial injustice in policing that followed, which Trump has portrayed as "riots" as he called for law-and-order.

 (0) comments